Prominent Rhode Island politician Martin Howard might have thought twice about publicly supporting the Stamp Act of 1765.

 It was the British government’s first direct tax on the American colonies, and it was wildly unpopular.

-From late summer 1765 to early 1766, the Stamp Act provoked large riots against Loyalists in Boston, Providence, New Haven, Portsmouth, New London, Conn., Charleston, Savannah, Annapolis, New York, Albany and Philadelphia.
+From late summer 1765 to early 1766, the Stamp Act provoked large riots against Loyalists in Boston, Providence, New Haven, Portsmouth, N.H., New London, Conn., Charleston, Savannah, Annapolis, New York, Albany and Philadelphia.

 Newport followed the pattern to a T, with Day Two particularly painful for Martin Howard.